Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Servings: 6

-- Calories: ~324 kcal per serving
+- Calories: ~324 kcal

 - Main Ingredients: Bell peppers, ground beef, taco seasoning mix, tomato paste, black beans, corn, and shredded cheese

-- Elements of Taste: Spicy, Salty, Umami
+- Elements of Taste: Spicy • Salty • Umami

-- Cook Method: Steam, Sear, Sauté, Simmer, Bake
+- Cook Method: Steam, Brown (Sear), Bake

 - Difficulty: Easy, making it great for cooks of all levels.